Planned community: Government-led schemes

 During the Florida land boom of the 1920s in South Florida, the communities of Coral Gables, Opa-locka, and Miami Springs, now suburbs of Miami, were incorporated as fully planned "themed" communities which were to reflect the architecture and look of Spain, Arabia, and Mexico respectively, and are now considered some of the first modern planned communities in the United States.
 Oldsmar, located in west central Florida, was developed by automobile pioneer Ransom E. Olds.

 In 1928, San Clemente, California was incorporated by Ole Hanson who designated that all buildings must be approved by an architectural review board to retain control over development and building style.

 During the Great Depression of the 1930s, several model towns were planned and built by the Federal government.
 Arthurdale, Eleanor, and Tygart Valley, West Virginia, federally funded New Deal communities, were Eleanor Roosevelt's projects to ease the burden of the depression on coal miners.
 The Tennessee Valley Authority created several towns of its own to accommodate workers constructing their new dams; the most prominent being Norris, Tennessee.
 Three "Greenbelt Communities", Greenbelt, Maryland, Greenhills, Ohio, and Greendale, Wisconsin, built by the Federal government during the 1930s were planned with a surrounding "belt" of woodland and natural landscaping.
+Government policy prevented initial settlement by African-Americans in these communities.

 During World War II, the Manhattan Project built several planned communities to provide accommodations for scientists, engineers, industrial workers and their families.
 These communities, including Oak Ridge, Tennessee, Richland, Washington and Los Alamos, New Mexico were necessary because the laboratories and industrial plants of the Manhattan Project were built in isolated locations to ensure secrecy.
 Even the existence of these towns was a military secret, and the towns themselves were closed to the public until after the war.